andrewproctor/Intro-to-Base-R/chapter1.md

 `@instructions`
-- Now create a new variable, ***y*** equal to the remainder of 12 / 5.
+- Now create a new variable, `y` equal to the remainder of 12 / 5, using the modulo operator:  <code> %% </code>.
-- Create a new variable z, equal to x times y.
+- Create a new variable `z`, equal to x times y.
-- Display the value of z.
+- Display the value of `z`.

 `@hint`
 - The remainder (or modulo) is indicated in R by %%.